Tenement law: compulsory owners’ associations

 Background

-In March 2018, the Scottish Parliament established a cross-party Working Group to consider difficulties with the state of repair of Scotland’s tenement properties.
+In March 2018, a Scottish Parliament Working Group was convened to consider difficulties with the state of repair of Scotland’s tenement properties.
 The Working Group consisted of a number of MSPs and various individuals and organisations with expertise in property management and maintenance.
 The Working Group set out three primary recommendations for reforming the law of the tenement in order to improve matters:

-1. a requirement for buildings to be inspected every five years;
+1. a requirement for tenements to be subject to a building condition inspection every five years;

 The essence of the second recommendation is that the owner of every tenement flat in Scotland should be required to enter into an association with the owners of the other flats in the same building.
 The key purpose of the association would be to manage maintenance and repair of the building.
 Our project aims to set out an appropriate legislative basis for implementing this recommendation.